jdmonin/JSettlers2/README.txt

 and specify your server as host.

-To provide a web page from which users can run the applet, you will need to set up an html server, such as Apache.
-We assume you have installed it correctly, and will refer to "${docroot}" as a directory your web server is configured to provide.
+To provide a web page from which users can run the applet, you will need to set up an http server such as Apache.
+We assume you have installed it already, and will refer to "${docroot}" as a directory to place files to be served by your web server.

+Copy index.html from src/web/ to ${docroot}.
+If you're going to use an accounts database and anyone can register their own account (this is not the default setting), also copy accounts.html.

-Copy the sample .html pages from "web" to ${docroot}.
-Edit them, to make sure the PORT parameter in "index.html" and "account.html" applet tags match the port of your JSettlers server.
+Edit the html to make sure the PORT parameter in "index.html" and "account.html" applet tags match the port of your JSettlers server, and the text starting "this applet connects to" has the right server name and port for users who can't run the applet in their browser.
+If you're using account.html, also un-comment index.html's link to account.html.

-Next copy the client files to the server.
-Copy JSettlers.jar to
-${docroot}.
-This will allow users to use the web browser plug-in.
+Next copy the JSettlers.jar client file to ${docroot}.
+This will allow users to use the web browser plug-in or download it to connect from their computer.

-You may also copy the "doc/users" directory (recursively) to the same directory as the sample .html pages to provide user documentation:
-    $ jar -xf JSettlers.jar doc/users
+If you've downloaded it as JSettlers-{version}-full.jar, rename it to JSettlers.jar.

 Your web server directory structure should now contain:
   ${docroot}/index.html
-  ${docroot}/*.html
+  ${docroot}/account.html (optional)
   ${docroot}/JSettlers.jar
-  ${docroot}/users/...

-Users should now be able to visit your web site to run the client version of JSettlers.
+Users should now be able to visit your web site to run the JSettlers client.

 Upgrading from an earlier version